blackeagle01/Jarvis/README.md

 I am using Machine Learning to create a text based assistant that will support the following features:

-1.Understand the context of natural language and answer simple questions 2.Display files using simple human like instructions 3.Run programs
+1. Understand the context of natural language and answer simple questions
+2. Display files using simple human like instructions
+3. Run programs
-4.Perform Web Searches and return results.
+4. Perform Web Searches and return results.

 I will add some more features soon!